Transformation front kinetics in deformable ferromagnets: Theory

 where $\vectorn{N}_{\varSigma_+}$ and $\vectorn{N}_{\varSigma_-}$ are the external normals to $\varSigma_+$ and $\varSigma_-$, respectively, and $\vectorn{W}$ is the boundary velocity.
 It is now assumed that there is time-dependent surface $\varSigma$ between surfaces $\varSigma_+$ and $\varSigma_-$, such that $\varSigma_+$ and $\varSigma_-$ lie within previously-defined $\varOmega_+$ and $\varOmega_-$, respectively.
 Next, the limit is taken as $\varSigma_+$ and $\varSigma_-$ approach $\varSigma$, while keeping fields $\tensor{A}$ and $\vectorn{a}$ fixed on $\partial\varLambda$.
 Attention must be paid to the normals; as $\vectorn{N}_{\varSigma_+}$ and $\vectorn{N}_{\varSigma_-}$ are oriented towards the inside of $\varOmega_+$ and $\varOmega_-$, respectively, in the limit, they become $-\vectorn{N}_*$ and $\vectorn{N}_*$, respectively.
 This results in

-where the integrals over `short' surface $\varUpsilon$ and the integral over volume $\varLambda$ vanish because the integrands are finite, while the `short' surface contracts to a curve and the volume contracts to a surface.
+where the integrals over `narrow' surface $\varUpsilon$ and the integral over volume $\varLambda$ vanish because the integrands are finite, while the `narrow' surface contracts to a curve and the volume contracts to a surface.
 Thus, from expressions \eqref{eq:volForceVMaxwellRef} and \eqref{eq:volEnergVMaxwellRef}, it can be seen that